 Your Settlement Timing Is Unique to You and Your Claim

 As you and your lawyer contemplate your settlement, you must ask several questions, just as you did when examining liability issues immediately after your accident.
 Your settlement’s timing will depend upon these answers.

 What Is the Statute of Limitations?

-In Illinois, you have a two-year statute of limitations for most personal injury claims, however they are defendants with a shorter one-year statute, such as municipalities.
 Your attorney must settle your claim or file a lawsuit by that date, or you lose the right to recover compensation altogether.
 In most cases an attempt to settle your case will be made well before the statute limitations, unless you go through extended medical care due to more serious injuries.